jeffcalaway/climate-ui/README.md

 ![](https://raw.githubusercontent.com/jmcalaway/climate-ui/master/climate-header.png)
 ---

-A user interface theme for [Climate Syntax](https://github.com/jmcalaway/climate-syntax), designed to make developing in Atom both productive and alluring. *Climate UI* adapts aesthetically based on the active file's language.
-Program your CSS in sky blue, your JavaScript in summer green, the list goes on and you can customize it all.
-Enable the popular "Distraction-Free Mode", and see in Tree View only the files you have open (say goodbye to the interruption of long, intimidating folder structures not in use!).
+**Climate UI** is a user interface theme for [Climate Syntax](https://github.com/jmcalaway/climate-syntax) designed intuitively to make Atom feel more intelligent and complimentary to your workflow.
+With features such as *File Themes* and a true *Distraction-Free Mode*, **Climate UI** makes development stand out where it needs to and blend when distracting.
+There's a tipping scale when it comes to text editors that begs to find a balance between being attractive and being useful.
+Here's a bit of both.

 # Installation
 ---